 - Review your company’s policy for procedures related to resignation.

-- Prepare your nursing resignation letter.
+- Prepare your nurse resignation notice.

 - Set up a meeting to discuss the resignation with your direct manager in person.